plone/plone.restapi/docs/source/endpoints/navroot.md

 :language: http
 ```

-If you request the `@navroot` of a given content type of the site:
+If you request the `@navroot` of a given content item in the site:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests